justinmoon/wallets/m5stack/README.md

 ```

 Notes:
-- Fill in `<port>` in both commands with value from previous step
+- Fill in `<port>` in both commands with value from previous step.
-- First command erases the m5stack
+- First command erases existing (probably Arduino) the m5stack.
+- Second command uploads our micropython firmware you just downloaded with `wget`

 ## Hello World

 Micropython is a subset of Python.
 Some of the python3 standard library is present, but much is missing.

-For example, our familiar `bytes.hex()` doesn't exist in micropython.
+On one hand, our familiar `bytes.hex()` doesn't exist in micropython.

-But much of it does work.
+On the other hand .
 The `asyncio` concurrency library is even there, with support for python's fancy new `async` / `await` syntax.
 We'll use this to run multiple concurrent routines on our hardware wallet (listen for messages coming from USB wire and button touches at the same time).

 To get started we'll use [rshell](https://github.com/dhylands/rshell), which is a modified bash shell that allows you to `cp` files from your desktop to the m5stack, `edit` files on the m5stack, call `repl` to open a python shell in the m5stack, and more.
 Using the same `<port>` variable as in the previous step:

 ```
-$ rshell -p /dev/ttyUSB0
+$ rshell -p <port>
 Using buffer-size of 32
 Connecting to /dev/ttyUSB0 (buffer-size 32)...
 Trying to connect to REPL ... connected